rz501/Macaulay2-Jupyter-Kernel/README.md

 ### Install

-You can install directly it thru `pip` by
+You can install the kernel directly thru `pip` by

 ```
 $ pip3 install m2kj